equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/exploring_the_api_code.md

 Steps:

-* The Controller (./controller/episodes_controller.js)
-  * The controller code for the api, adding functions to get all episodes, get one episode, add an episode, update an episode and delete an episode
-  * The controller reads episodes demo data from './data/got_demo_data'.
-No data is persisted, it's in memory for this version.
 * Server and app code (./src/server.js, ./src/app.js)
   * The Server creates an instance of the web app (app.js)
   * The app code is the main api server